ExpressPQDelivery/epqd_server_lib_forM4/README.md

 Below we have included a script that takes care of the installation of the necessary libraries from PQClean.

-# - - - IMPORTANT NOTICE - - -
-The rest of the README instructions are not tested on the revised version of the code

 ## Installation